renzon/poc-python-decorator/README.md

 (Java Case 1: Annotation which does nothing)[https://github.com/renzon/poc-java-annotation#case-1-annotation-which-does-nothing]

-Let's suppose the need for marking methods and only listing their names.
+Let's suppose the need for marking methods and only listing their names, without execution.
 A Decorator can be used for that.

 ### Creating Decorator mark

 Decorator is a regular function.
-But it receives another function as parameter, so it is a high order function:
+But it receives another function as parameter.
+Thus it's a high order function:

 ```python
 _marked = []